robenkleene/design-references/apple-photos.md

 # Apple Photos

+## Live Photos

+- To choose a live photo frame, tap edit, then the live photos icon (near the crop tool), then choose a frame from the slider at the bottom.

 ## RAW

 To use the RAW photo, use one of the methods below to export to another app, for example Adobe Lightroom.